maksimKorzh/msmd-linux/README.md

 7. In linux partition on a target drive in /boot/grub/grub.cfg adjust root to match your drive
 8. Disable secure boot in your UEFI firmware settings, you should be able to boot from your drive

 Essentially you need to end up with two GPT partitions partitions like<br>
 /dev/sda1 (ESP, fat32) and /dev/sda2 (Linux, ext4).
 Script **hdd.sh** allows you<br>
 to pick up custom block device names (e.g. /dev/nvme0n1p instead of /dev/sda1)<br>
 that would be used under initramfs init script to switch to the real root,<br>
 this is very important because if the target block device is not specified<br>
 properly switching from initramfs to actual root would fail.

+# Package manager
+I've been playing around with tce-load from Tiny Core Linux and generally it's compatible if rootfs is adjusted accordingly, however it fails to save changes after reboot because tcl packages reside under /tmp and get erased every reboot.
+I'm now working on creating a custom package manager based on tce-load but with a persistent storage of packages.

+# Customizing rootfs
+Earlier I've been providing scripts to remaster ISO but that resulted in mess, so eventually I switched to **install to USB/HDD** model.
+With this approach once you've installed MSMD Linux you're free to alter rootfs the way you want, e.g. add custom WiFi firmare (you'd probably need to recompile the kernel in that case) or manually compiled package or some libraries.

 # Build from sources
 Use **build.sh** to create ISO from scratch<br>